Hari10513/Hari10513.github.io/README.md

 - **Name:** Hariharan Mohan
 - **Current Role:** Student at McMaster University, Hamilton, Ontario, Canada.
 Master of Engineering in System and Technology.
-- **Experience:** 3+ years in software development (.NET Developer and Application Lead at TCS), tutoring experience for various levels, and a background in human resources.
+- **Experience:** 3+ years in software development (.NET Developer and Application Lead at Tata Consultancy Services), tutoring experience for various levels, and a background in human resources.
 - **Education:**
   - Currently pursuing Master of Engineering at McMaster University, Canada.
   - Master of Computer Applications (Anna University, India)